-Operational Plan 2022-2023 Update Actions Status Comment Review and enhance Work has continued to increase accessibility into Council's On-Track Council's customer processes.
-A Customer Experience concept plan was presented to service and Executive in December.
-This presentation focused on increased engagement channels customer engagement and outlined a draft 5-year plan on proposed with a focus on inclusion actions to increase and embed a customer experience culture. and participation Identify and implement On-Track Work has continued with business units to create processes that lead customer service to first contact resolution through expanding the information available improvement to customer service. opportunities Upgrade Customer On-Track A supplier of a new customer contact system has been selected.
-Contact Centre System
+Actions Status Comment Review and enhance Council's customer service and engagement channels with a focus on inclusion and participation On-Track Work has continued to increase accessibility into Council's processes.
+A Customer Experience concept plan was presented to Executive in December.
+This presentation focused on increased customer engagement and outlined a draft 5-year plan on proposed actions to increase and embed a customer experience culture.
+Identify and implement customer service improvement opportunities On-Track Work has continued with business units to create processes that lead to first contact resolution through expanding the information available to customer service.
+Upgrade Customer Contact Centre System On-Track A supplier of a new customer contact system has been selected.